 - Reliability and legitimacy of the judicial body

 Linking research, advocacy and litigation is key in the development of a substantive strategy.

 The ordinary rules of evidence apply to digital evidence, which must still meet the minimum standards of relevance and reliability in order to be admitted.
-Different types of evidence can be useful for proving a case and provide clarification regarding the facts of the case.
-This can include evidence of violation, expert evidence, digital evidence and witness evidence.
+Different types of evidence can be useful for proving a case and providing clarification regarding the facts of the case.
+This can include evidence of the violation, expert evidence, digital evidence, and witness evidence.
 The rapidly evolving digital landscape is providing both opportunities and challenges in relation to the gathering of evidence.
 On the one hand, there is a large quantity of available digital information, whereas on the other hand, collecting and analysing the evidence can be challenging and technical.(1)

 Unlike traditional evidence, digital evidence can be more complex given the volume of available data, its velocity, its volatility and its fragility.(2) Courts should consider legal and technical requirements when considering the admissibility of evidence.(3) Legally, courts should consider:

 - The legal authorisation to conduct searches and seizures of information and communication technology and related data.